 In this section, we show results of \name automated tests of an \gls{oai} \gls{gnb}.
-These tests have been running every 6 hours for approximately 3~months.
+These tests have been running every 6 hours for approximately 9~months.
 At a high-level, the automated testing involves: (i)~instantiating the \gls{oai} \gls{gnb} as an OpenShift pod on one of the low-latency worker nodes connected to the \glspl{sdr} of the testbed; (ii) connecting as \gls{ue} a commercial Sierra Wireless EM9191 5G modem managed by an Intel NUC Mini PC; (iii)~exchanging downlink \gls{udp} traffic at different target data rates---e.g., at $10$, $20$, and $30$\:Mbps in this example---between the \gls{gnb} and the \gls{ue}, and (iv)~reporting the results to dedicated data collectors implemented as additional pods on OpenShift, where the results are also analyzed and stored.

-To maintain the \gls{gnb} up-to-date with the latest \gls{oai} releases, \name periodically (e.g., every Sunday in this example) checks for new \gls{gnb} releases on the \gls{oai} code repositories.
-If a new release (i.e., git \texttt{tag}) is found, \name builds a new container with the up-to-date \gls{gnb} code, and uses it for all subsequent tests, until a new release is found.
+To maintain the \gls{gnb} up-to-date with the latest \gls{oai} releases, \name periodically (i.e., once a week in this example) checks for new \gls{gnb} releases on the \gls{oai} code repository.
+If a new release (i.e., git tag) is found, \name builds a new container with the up-to-date \gls{gnb} code, and uses it for all subsequent tests, until a new release is found.
 Tests are performed leveraging the \glspl{sdr} and antenna grid of the Arena testbed~\cite{bertizzolo2020arena}, which allows users to run cellular experiments (among others) in an indoor environment representative of a private 5G setup.
-The \gls{oai} gNB leverages a USRP X410 \gls{sdr} as \gls{rf} front-end, and connects to a commercial 5G core provided by A5G Networks.
+The \gls{oai} gNB uses a USRP X410 \gls{sdr} as \gls{rf} front-end, and connects to a commercial 5G core provided by A5G Networks.
 Transmissions happen in the \gls{cbrs} band~n48 ($3.62$\:GHz), in \gls{tdd} mode with $162$~\gls{prb} ($30$\:MHz).